 Speaking of Yoko: There's a part where Alex sees her walking very stiffly after she's been missing for days.
 She turns around upon being called - and her entire jaw is missing, complete with her tongue lolling out because there's no place to hold it.
 Eep.

 Susan being stalked from her office to her own bedroom - nowhere is safe.

-Aubrey's death from the second film.
+Aubrey's death.
 The Sickening "Crunch!" and The Scream she emits just before her neck is snapped is cringeworthy.
 Also is you listen close to her death rattle you can actually hear her wheezing for air, which makes this situation much more frightening and tear jerking.

-There's also the disturbing aspect that Aubrey is basically lying there, dying and then sees Kayako peak her head through the door, open it and slowly approach her.
+There's also the disturbing aspect that Aubrey is basically lying there, dying and then sees Kayako peek her head through the door, open it and slowly approach her.
 There's something so unnerving of seeing Kayako not only looking normal for once, but just the surreal nature of it.
-And then we see her creepy glare..
+And then we see her creepy glare...

 After Miyuki and Vanessa are taken by the curse, a terrified Allison pays another visit to the school principal, only for the principal to claim that she too visited the house to see it for herself.
 Allison then tearfully informs her that she'll be a victim of the curse, too, just like the missing Vanessa and Miyuki.
 The principal's response?
 "I don't know what you're talking about.
 They're right here."
 Cue Allison becoming utterly horrified as she realises that the ghosts of the two girls are indeed in the room with her, sitting on either side of her.
 As she screams and leaps off the couch, she hears a ghastly moaning sound behind her - coming from the now deathly pale principal, revealing that she too is now a tool of the curse.